ajoecker/gauge-services/README.md

 E.g. in the above query example, the `gauge.service.token.path` could be `data.login.token`

-### gauge.service.separator
-*Optional*

-Defines the separator in the verifying step to define multiple elements that needs to be verified.
-Default is `,`
 #### Example
 `* Then "popular_artists.artists.name" must contain "Pablo Picasso, Banksy"`